NORTH MIAMI OFFICE11730

 deemed prima facie evidence of the driver’s failure to yield the right-of-way.

 violation of this section is a noncriminal traffic infraction, punishable as a moving violation as provided in chapter 318.

-WE COVER BROWARD, COLLIER, GLADES, HENDRY, INDIAN RIVER, LEE, MARTIN, MIAMI-DADE, MONROE,
+BROWARD, CLAY, COLLIER, DUVAL, GLADES, HENDRY, HIGHLANDS, INDIAN RIVER, LEE, MANATEE, MARTIN, MIAMI-DADE, MONROE, OKEECHOBEE,

 The hiring of a DUI lawyer, traffic ticket lawyer, or criminal lawyer

 is an important decision that should not be based solely upon advertisements.
 Before you decide, ask us to send you free written

 information about our qualifications and experience.
 This web site is designed for general information only.
 The information